Thiht/kd/README.md

 # kd
 kd stands for Klass Diagram.
 In some programming languages, the spelling "klass" is sometimes used instead of "class" to name a variable when the latter is already used as a syntactic keyword, that's why I decided to go with this name.
 Also kd sounds kool.

 kd's goal is to generate class diagrams for the web from a simple language.
 Ultimately, it should be embeddable as simply as [Mathjax](http://www.mathjax.org/) and generate SVG or canvas or HTML or image or all of these (I didn't decide yet) in a clean way.
-Due to its strict syntax, it should also be able to generate arbitrary code (Java, C++, PHP, etc.).
+Due to its strict syntax, it should also be able to generate arbitrary code (Java, C++, PHP, etc.). kd also aims to be readable even without being compiled, that's why its syntax fits to the UML standard as much as possible.

 kd uses [Jison](http://zaach.github.io/jison/) to generate the language parser.